dword4/JobScore/README.md

 # Job Keyword Score

-A Chrome extension that highlights and scores job listings based on your custom keyword list.
+A Firefox extension that highlights and scores job listings based on your custom keyword list.

 ## Features